micro/micro/README.md

 Micro brings not only a rich architectural model but a command line experience tailored for that need.
 The command line interface includes dynamic command mapping for all services running on the platform.
 Turns any service instantly into a CLI command along with flag parsing for inputs.
-Includes support for multiple environments and namespaces, automatic refreshing of auth credentials, creating and running services, status info and log streaming, plus much, much more.
+Includes support for multiple environments and namespaces, automatic refreshing of auth credentials, creating and running services, status info and logs.

 **Environments**